Modern Day Delilah: Background

 "Modern Day Delilah" was announced and released to radio as the lead single from Sonic Boom on August 19, 2009.
 The song was Kiss' first single release in 11 years, the song's predecessor being "You Wanted the Best", released in 1998 off the band's Psycho Circus album.
 Due to early previews of the album, the song gained positive feedback from critics and fans and has been compared to the band's '70s work.
 The song was played on the Kiss Alive/35 World Tour.

 The music video leaked online in the first days of December, was officially released on December 9, 2009, and premiered on Yahoo!
 It is topped and tailed by footage of giant-sized members of Kiss walking through Detroit.
 The video went on to top UK music video channel Scuzz's "Most Rockin: Viewer Request Show" chart on December 3, 2009.

-The single was released as Downloadable Content for Guitar Hero 5 and Band Hero on 11/19/09, along with the singles: "I Was Made for Lovin' You" and "Lick It Up"..
+The single was released as downloadable content for Guitar Hero 5 and Band Hero on November 19, 2009, along with the singles "I Was Made for Lovin' You" and "Lick It Up".

 "Modern Day Delilah" peaked at #50 on the Billboard Rock Songs chart.
 Classic Rock Magazine listed the song as the eleventh-best rock song of the past decade.

 Live appearances

-The band first played the song in DetroitCobo Hall on September 25, twelve days before the release of Sonic Boom, the band's first studio album in eleven years.
+The band first played the song in Detroit's Cobo Hall on September 25, twelve days before the release of Sonic Boom, the band's first studio album in eleven years.
 The song was initially performed in the middle of the concert but later played as the opening track.